How to Foam Roll the Shoulders and Neck: The Relief you Need

 Or, Consider the Theracane to Hit those Trigger Points

 If you want to hit that area around your shoulders or that specific area in your back that gives you trouble, then you may want to consider the Thera Cane Self-Massager.
 It’s shaped kind of like a candy cane, and it’s ideal for targeting those little areas which a foam roller may not be good at finding.
 You can also get into the sides of body parts, like under your shoulder blades quite effectively.

 You can learn more about the Theracane Massager here:

-- Eliminate painful knots in your muscles on your own
+- Treat painful knotted muscles on your own

 Are there Other Things I Can Do to Reduce Shoulder and Neck Pain?